lobradov/jekyll-now/_posts/2018-01-15-FOSS-Firmware-comparison-developers.md

 ### What I liked

 Xose did amazing job in creating a rule-based structure for creating new modules, and, of course, a BaseSensor class for sensors.
 Looking at other modules, it's very easy to pick up the logic and requirements and create your own module and sensor.

+Another big item I discovered recently is a very smart use of Flash space for serving proper Web content.
+Basic idea is to wrote webUI frontend code, as if you would run it off of a regular server, use gulp to pack it into archive and then embedd all of that into PROGMEM.
+Xose described the process in [his blog](http://tinkerman.cat/embed-your-website-in-your-esp8266-firmware-image/) and I suggest you spend some time on this - very interesting and smart.

 ## ESPEasy